-- 8. Repeat this procedure to create usages between the task "Check Order" task and the data feed "Existing Orders" and between the task "Confirm Order Pull" and the table "Orders Pulled". - 9.
-Right-click in the diagram and select Connections>Show>Usages.
+- 8. Repeat this procedure to create usages between both the: - "Check Order" task and the data feed "Existing Orders" and - "Confirm Order Pull" task and the table "Orders Pulled" - 9.
+Right-click in the diagram and select Connections > Show > Usages.
 The Usages you just created are then displayed.
 Notice that the usages are automatically labeled.

 - 10. In the diagram, double-click the Task labeled "Check Inventory" to open the Property View.
-Select the Usage (CRUD) tab to view the Usage information. - Note: By using the buttons located at the bottom of this panel, you can add, edit, or delete usages.
+Select the Usage (CRUD) tab to view the Usage information. - NOTE: By using the buttons located at the bottom of this panel, you can add, edit, or delete usages.
 You can also print, export, and show selected usages in the diagram.